-University of Alberta students who have documentation of a permanent disability or chronic health condition, completed by a qualified professional, can receive services through Student Accessibility Services (SAS).
+University of Alberta students who have documentation of a permanent disability or chronic health condition, completed by a qualified professional, can receive services through Accessibility Resources (AR).

 Based on an intake interview, we can begin serving students who are in the process of obtaining documentation of their disability or condition.
 For example, if a student is in the process of psycho-educational assessments to determine the nature of a learning problem, our office will initiate services.
 If documentation is not provided, or the results of assessments indicate that no disability can be established, the student will be referred elsewhere for support.

 We serve students with documentation of anxiety disorders that are generalized and exacerbated by certain situations, which may or may not include exams.

 Instructors often refer international students to our office for support services, especially for extended time on exams.
 If an international student has a disability and the necessary documentation, then the student can register with AR and appropriate services will be explored.
 However, our mandate is limited to students with documented disabilities.
 If the concerns being raised centre around English as a second language, the student will be referred to other possible university services which may be of assistance.

 We do not provide services to students who ‘self-diagnose’ with a disorder.
 For example, a student who comes to us with concerns about ‘exam anxiety’ will be referred first to the Personal Counselling Centre.
 This student may also be assisted to review and improve exam-writing techniques, time management, and current study skills to help alleviate stress and anxiety.
 Students will also be encouraged to seek professional help from a family physician or other medical practitioner in the Camrose community.
 If documentation of an anxiety disorder results from these consultations, the student will then be eligible for services through AR.